Catching Up Students Who Have Fallen Behind in FIRST GRADE

 In this information-packed, fast-paced NEW seminar, I will share with you a wealth of cutting-edge, proven techniques to help you catch up your students who have fallen behind.
 Whether you are teaching at school or online, I have designed this live online seminar to share practical ideas and approaches you can use to help your students who are frustrated, reluctant, lack the stamina and motivation, or struggle to understand the instruction.
 I will share ways to engage your first graders and make learning fun.
 We will explore scaffolding techniques as well as ways to make the most of your small group targeted instruction.

 Join me and experience a productive day of learning filled with highly practical strategies and resources designed to help you make a huge difference in your First Grade students' learning.
 My goal is to give you an array of ideas and activities to help you use the next day with your students.
 I look forward to meeting you and sharing my experiences, strategies and insights with you.
-Whether your instruction is now in-person, online or in a hybrid learning environment, you'll leave with numerous ideas for helping catch up your First Graders who have fallen behind.

 Who Should Attend